SamerAl-khateeb/MastodonDataCollection/README.md

 ## Reference/Citation

 If you use any of the scripts provided or a modified version of them in your research, please cite the following article:

+Samer Al-khateeb.
+Dapping Into the Fediverse: Analyzing What's Trending on Mastodon Social.
+In: Thomson, R., Dancy, C., Pyke, A., (eds) Social, Cultural, and Behavioral Modeling.
+SBP-BRiMS 2022.
+Lecture Notes in Computer Science(),.
+Springer, Cham.